 We want them to help instill a winning professional mentality, not just on the court, but off it as well.
 Bringing in a fourth import will help make our practices even more competitive, and everyone needs to fight for their minutes anyway.
 To me, if our local guys outwork the imports in practice, they’ve got the minutes.
 In summary, we believe bringing in our fourth import will only bring benefits this season and help us put on the best product possible on the court for our fans to take pride in being our fans.

-Q: Which one of your players do you think will have a breakout season?
+AS: Which one of your players do you think will have a breakout season?

 CT: I believe Kuek Tian Yuan is going to win Local Player Of The Year this season.
 I truly believe he’s ready to take a huge step forward.
 He has such an immense energy and love for the game and does everything with a smile on his face.
 We’re ready to use him in more ways this season and I believe that if he performs in the way we believe he can, it’s going to make us championship contenders for sure.
 I believe he’s ready, mentally and physically, to make a huge jump this year, and we’re gonna do our best to get him into great positions.
 I know he’s gonna take advantage of that

-Q: Which team do you think is going to be your strongest opponent?
+AS: Which team do you think is going to be your strongest opponent?

 CT: It’s obviously the champions, Hong Kong Eastern.
 They’ve brought back their incredibly talented imports, Marcus Elliot and Tyler Lamb, and made a great addition in Christian Standhardinger.
 They’re a well coached and managed organization and they’re definitely the favorites coming in again.
 I’m sure all eight of the other teams will be working hard to knock them off their pedestal.

-Q: Which off season signings by the other team’s stood out to you?
+AS: Which off season signings by the other team’s stood out to you?

 CT: I think Saigon Heat has made some really eye opening moves by signing Kyle Julius as their new head coach.
 They’ve made many smart moves and signings as an organization and Kyle is an extremely gifted coach, especially in the area of player development.
 He’s got a great past record and he really knows how to bring out the best in his guys.
 He made a great choice in signing Akeem Scott, a proven winner who’s had experience playing for Kyle.

-Q: In closing, could you give us your thoughts on the overall situation of Malaysian basketball at the moment?
+AS: In closing, could you give us your thoughts on the overall situation of Malaysian basketball at the moment?

 CT: We’re at a stage where we’re trying to compete against the giants of the region, the Philippines who have huge resources, amazing gyms and a huge fanbase.
 I’ve seen much change ever since I arrived here last year and we’re starting to see a change in the mindsets of our players on how important it is to be professional in our conduct in the little things like punctuality and what they eat for example.
 We’re starting to see more players understand the importance of taking care of their body and staying ready for a game.